Blocktron-Project/blocktron-node/README.md

 	}
 }
 ```
-This route gives the basic configuration information about the blocktro-node instance currently runing on your machine.
+This route gives the basic configuration information about the blocktron-node instance currently runing on your machine.

 `updating soon`